Top Primary Care Physicians in Niagara Falls, NY

-Niagara Primary Care is staffed with an expert primary care physician specializing in preventative health care, regular check-ups, and extra care when needed.
-Call (716) 714-4112 to request a same day appointment.
+Niagara Primary Care is staffed with experienced primary care physicians specializing in preventative health care, regular check-ups, and extra care when needed.
+We are conveniently located at 3117 Military Road Suite 2, Niagara Falls, NY 14304.
+Call us to request a same day appointment.

 Broken skin is one of the most common injuries sustained by people of all ages.
 These injuries may be classified as cuts, scrapes, or lacerations, depending on their depth and severity.
 Some of these may be treated at home, however it important to keep cuts, scrapes, and lacerations clean and sterile, as well as to monitor for any signs of infection.
 If you require treatment for a cut, scrape, or laceration, the doctors at Niagara Falls Urgent Care can help.
 We offer treatment 7 days a week with or without an appointment, so you can see a professional who can appropriately evaluate your injury.
 In addition to sterilization, we can provide suturing if your injury requires stitches.

 A scrape is generally the least severe of these injuries.
 An abrasion happens when the skin is torn, but not missing, due to friction or rough contact.
 Scrapes can be painful and inflamed, but are typically easy to treat at home as long as they do not become infected.
 A cut refers to an injury that occurs when the skin has been broken by a sharp object such as a glass or a kitchen knife.
 Cuts can vary greatly in severity depending on their length and depth.
 A laceration is a severe cut that includes torn or jagged edges.
 Lacerations may also include bruising or be irregular in shape.